The best independent guide to the Algarve

 There is a lot to love about Alvor, and this article will show you why you should visit, and help you get the most from the region.

 Alvor effortlessly combines all of the aspects needed for an amazing beach-based holiday.
-There is a vast sandy beach, the weather is glorious, and southern Portugal provides exceptional value for money.
+There is a vast sandy beach, the weather is glorious, and Portugal provides exceptional value for money.

 Alvor is calm and low-key, but the surrounding region certainly is not, and a holiday here can be peaceful or exciting as you wish to make it.